-Nearly all hybrid tulips and most species (wild) tulips need an need six weeks of temperatures below 45° F/7° C to initiate flower formation, and they aren't bothered by summer drought.
+Nearly all hybrid tulips and most species (wild) tulips need six weeks of temperatures below 45°F/7°C to initiate flower formation, and they aren’t bothered by summer drought.
 In mild climates, provide the necessary chill by refrigerating bulbs for 6 weeks (not near ripening fruit) before planting; then treat the plants as annuals.Tulipa clusiana

 Slender, candy-striped flowers are long and elegant, but don’t open much.
 Petals are pale yellow with magenta reverse, emerge at midseason.
 Leaves are long, thin, crinkle-edged, and blue-green.

 Grows to 20 in. tall and produces yellow flowers with green-striped reverse (that green is the mark of...

 Early-blooming T. fosteriana has the largest flowers—to 8 in. wide—of any tulip. ...